-- 2.18 In addition to the above listed main assumptions, further allowance for cost pressures and risks in areas such as PPP commitments, Schools for the Future unitary charges and roads and winter maintenance etc. have also been made. - 2.19 Except where indicated otherwise, the projections also assume that service provision levels and methods will remain as at present (2021/22 levels).
+- 2.20 In addition to the above listed main assumptions, further allowance for cost pressures and risks in areas such roads and winter maintenance and the MVV waste disposal contract have also been made. - 2.21 Except where indicated otherwise, the projections also assume that service provision levels and methods will remain as at present (2022/23 levels).
 This means that reductions in service provision levels or new more efficient methods of delivery will help narrow the financial gap identified in Table 1 below.